macfernandez/prepare-commit-msg-hooks/README.md

 Prepare Commit Message Hooks
 ============================

-Some hooks for prepare your commit message using `pre-commit`.
+Some hooks for preparing your commit message using `pre-commit`.

 See also: https://github.com/pre-commit/pre-commit